liudichen/mui-formily/README.md

 export { default as Select, SelectProps } from './Select';
 export { default as Switch, SwitchProps } from './Switch';
 export { default as DatePicker, DatePickerProps } from './DatePicker';
+export { default as DateRangePicker, DateRangePickerProps } from './DateRangePicker';
 export { default as CheckboxGroup, CheckboxGroupProps } from './CheckboxGroup';
 export { default as RadioGroup, RadioGroupProps } from './RadioGroup';
 export { default as Upload, UploadProps } from './Upload';